Takeaways from Day 2 of the Amy Coney Barrett confirmation hearings - Local News 8

 While Barrett did not provide a preview of how she would rule on potential cases, she openly discussed her personal life and the nomination process.
 She noted her family owns a gun, that she plays the piano and described her decision with her husband Jesse to adopt two children from Haiti and raise them along with her other five children.

-In response to other questions, she also called racism and discrimination on the basis of sexual preference “abhorrent,” and recounted watching the video of the police killing George Floyd with Vivian.
+In response to other questions, she also called racism and discrimination on the basis of sexual orientation “abhorrent,” and recounted watching the video of the police killing George Floyd with Vivian.

 “We wept together in my room,” she said.

-Note: This story has been updated with additional information from the hearing.